IIITLucknowSWEngg/CSAICSBTeam014/AI-Prompt.md

-# AI Documentation Prompts for the Travel Booking Platform
+# AI Documentation Prompts for the Make My Trip Platform

 This document outlines AI-generated prompts intended to assist in creating detailed and professional documentation for the travel booking platform project.